SYNQ-Technologies/public-docs/docs/radio/ai-data-flows.md

 - **Speech-to-text fine tuning.** If you have engaged us to build a fine-tuned speech-to-text model, audio capture is how the training data is collected.
 See [Fine-Tuned Speech-to-Text Models](#fine-tuned-speech-to-text-models).

 Stored audio is retained for **2 weeks** by default and then deleted.
 This retention period can be adjusted for your organization.

+## Deletion

+Transcripts and stored audio are deleted automatically once they reach the end of their retention period.
+This is enforced by the retention period itself and requires no action from you.

+Data can also be deleted on request, ahead of its retention period.

+## Access Controls

+Within your organization, you control who can see radio data.
+Transcripts are visible only to Location Administrators and Organization Administrators, and you decide who holds those roles.
+See [Transcript Viewer](./intro.md#transcript-viewer) and [User Management](../mystore/user-management.md).

+Within SYNQ, access is limited to staff whose role requires it: those responsible for maintaining the production environment, and those supporting your organization.

 ## AI Agents